espocrm/documentation/docs/administration/bpm-events.md

 !!! note

     Signals are not limited by a process scope.
-Signal triggered in one BPM process can be caught in another process.
+A signal triggered in one BPM process can be caught in another process.

 !!! note